pankaj9299/synchtmlfiles/README.md

-# HTML Folder to Node Sync Module
+# HTML Files to Node Sync Module

 A custom Drupal module to synchronize HTML files from a designated folder into Drupal nodes.
 Uses Drupal Queue Workers and Cron for efficient processing.